-Are you already ready to escape cooler temperatures?
-Take the family to a resort in the sun that celebrates Thanksgiving weekend in style.
+If you are ready to escape the chilly weather, take the family to a resort in the sun that celebrates Thanksgiving weekend in style.

 South Seas Island Resort, Captiva Island, Florida

-Spanning two and a half miles of pristine white-sand beaches framing the Gulf of Mexico, South Seas Island Resort on Captiva Island hosts its annual Thanksgiving weekend featuring a traditional holiday buffet with local island fare and special events, including a dolphin appreciation event, “Turkey Trot” beach walk, ocean view “Turkey Bowl” challenge at the resort’s King’s Crown Lawn, and a Thanksgiving buffet.
+Spanning two and a half miles of pristine white-sand beaches framing the Gulf of Mexico, South Seas Island Resort on Captiva Island hosts its annual Thanksgiving weekend featuring a traditional holiday buffet with local island fare and special events like a dolphin appreciation event, “Turkey Trot” beach walk, and an ocean view “Turkey Bowl” challenge at the resort’s King’s Crown Lawn.

 Do you prefer the privacy of a vacation rental but love the services of a hotel?
-On the panhandle, bike-friendly Watercolor Inn & Resort offers the best of both worlds.
-For families looking for a no-fuss Thanksgiving, WaterColor Inn & Resort’s Gathering Spot restaurant is offering a Thanksgiving... take-away dinner that is exclusive to guests staying in the resort's vacation rentals.
-The fully loaded meal makes it even easier to celebrate Turkey Day outside instead of cooking all day inside.
+On the panhandle, bike-friendly WaterColor Inn & Resort offers the best of both worlds.
+For families looking for a no-fuss Thanksgiving, WaterColor Inn & Resort’s Gathering Spot restaurant offers a Thanksgiving takeaway dinner that is exclusive to guests staying in the resort's vacation rentals.
+The fully loaded meal makes it easy to celebrate turkey day outside instead of cooking all day inside.

 Palm Beach Marriott Singer Island Resort, Singer Island, Florida

-Newly renovated suites providing all of the comforts of home, holiday feasts featuring new twists on traditional favorites, and a sunny spot on the resort’s private, palm-fringed white sand beach make for the perfect excuse to get away this Thanksgiving.
-What you won't do is slave over preparing a meal in a kitchen this year, thanks to both a Thanksgiving breakfast buffet and a Thanksgiving dinner feast.
+Beautiful suites providing all of the comforts of home, holiday feasts featuring new twists on traditional favorites, and a sunny spot on the resort’s private, palm-fringed white sand beach make for the perfect excuse to get away on Thanksgiving.
+What you won't do is work all day preparing a meal in a kitchen thanks to both a Thanksgiving breakfast buffet and a Thanksgiving dinner feast.

 Boca Raton Resort & Club, Boca Raton, Florida

-The iconic pink Boca Raton Resort & Club, a Waldorf Astoria Resort in South Florida, offers themed Thanksgiving dinner offerings, an annual holiday tree-lighting event, and the chance to try the resort’s Flowrider surfing simulator.
-The Boca Raton Resort is offering both buffet and a la carte Thanksgiving dinner options including stone crabs and jumbo shrimp at the oceanfront Boca Beach Club, and a New Traditions Thanksgiving buffet at the blue, located 27 floors high in the resort’s pink tower.
+The iconic pink Boca Raton Resort & Club, a Waldorf Astoria Resort in South Florida, offers themed Thanksgiving dinners, an annual holiday tree-lighting event, and the chance to try the resort’s FlowRider surfing simulator.
+The Boca Raton Resort offers both buffet and a la carte Thanksgiving dinner options including stone crabs and jumbo shrimp at the oceanfront Boca Beach Club, and a New Traditions Thanksgiving buffet at the blue, located 27 floors high in the resort’s pink tower.